 Great academic success depends on great attendance.
 We want to make sure that all our children attend school every day and on time.
 We have extra adults on our doors to meet and greet our children with friendly smiles so that children make a positive start to their learning and really enjoy arriving at school.
 We offer support and signposting to families who may be struggling to meet our high attendance targets.

 Our governors and the head teacher work closely together to ensure that we use our funding to offer opportunities and experiences to support these children.
-Our named governor for Pupil Premium spending is Mrs Tupman and you are free to contact her at any time to discuss Pupil Premium.
+Our named governor for Pupil Premium spending is Mrs Rachel Ward and you are free to contact her at any time to discuss Pupil Premium.

 We spend our money wisely, ensuring that our most vulnerable pupils enjoy and access the rich and broad curriculum we offer.

 Our Rationale for Pupil Premium spending

-We have a small gap with the attendance of PP children and the work of the EWO team has diminished this difference.
+We have a small gap with the attendance of PP children and the work of the EWO team is supporting us to diminish this difference.
 Therefore we will continue with these efforts this year.

-Outcomes for disadvantaged children have improved significantly across all subjects over the past 3 years and it is the quality first teaching which has accounted for this rather than rafts of intervention programmes.
+Outcomes for disadvantaged children have improved significantly across all subjects over the past 3 years and it is the quality first teaching which has accounted for this.
 We have seen significant gains in parental engagement which, longer term, will impact further on standards of attainment and progress for vulnerable groups.
-However, EYFS parental engagement is poor and this is reflected in slightly lower PP outcomes.